 Drawing on the legacy of innovator and humanitarian Alfred E. Mann, we aim to develop therapeutic products and technologies that can help people manage serious medical conditions so that they can experience the very best that life has to offer.

-With our ultra rapid-acting inhaled insulin, Afrezza®, we are changing the way diabetes is treated and, with our innovative and powerful Technosphere® technology, we are developing new ways for people with orphan and other serious lung diseases to take control of their health.
+With our ultra rapid-acting inhaled insulin, Afrezza®, we are changing the way diabetes is treated and, with our innovative Technosphere® technology, we are developing new ways for people with endocrine and orphan lung diseases to truly thrive.

 We are driven to find new ways to change lives for the better.
 To keep working toward a world without limit for all.